powsybl/.github/ROADMAP.md

 - Remote reactive power control: work in progress in this [branch](https://github.com/powsybl/powsybl-open-loadflow/pull/266).
 - Support of Ward Injection reduction: expected before the end of 2021.
 - Sensitivity analysis: support for users.
 Do not hesitate to ask us for more features!
+- Refactoring: we want to increase our network listener that updates automatically the equation system.
+It is needed to better manage controls.
+- Increase security analysis and sensitivity analysis: support of all type of contingencies, support of all kind of operational limits, etc.

 ### Security analysis API
 The security analysis API will evolve to:
  - be consistent with other, renewed, computations API (loadflow for example)
- - provide the possibility to retrieve more information than just violations : currents and flow on specified branches, voltages on specified voltage levels
+ - provide the possibility to retrieve more information than just violations: currents and flow on specified branches, voltages on specified voltage levels

 ## Pypowsybl
 The PyPowSyBl project gives access PowSyBl Java framework to Python developers.
 This Python integration relies on GraalVM to compile Java code to a native library.

 Ongoing and foreseen improvements include:
  - improve the [documentation](https://pypowsybl.readthedocs.io/en/latest/) and provide notebooks examples